My God, folks, you want a CNN is so excited and reporters can barely keep their clothes on.

 And it's a different thing whether you're talking about government or something else.

-So how do you equate the because I guess you you think you're love of and use of maple syrup, even though you're conservative is something that is liberal about you, right?
+So, how do you equate the, because I guess you think your love of and use of maple syrup, even though you're conservative, is something that is liberal about you, right?

 Well, that's a new wrinkle.

-Are you defining liberal as more of it, whether it be government or maple syrup uh syrup?
+Are you defining liberal as more of it, whether it be government or maple syrup?

 You know, it seems like they're all scared of being labeled conservative because of the media.

-And your example of uh using uh uh a lot of maple syrup is an example of how we're all we all have a little liberalism, but When there's too much government, that's bad.
+And your example of using a lot of maple syrup is an example of how we all have a little liberalism, but when there's too much government, that's bad.

-Well, okay, here's you're you're you are confusing, maybe conflating a better word.
+Well, okay, here's, you are confusing, maybe conflating a better word, the word liberal.

-Yeah, I know you still have, even today, people who think that conservatives are actually classic liberals.
+You still have, even today, of people who think that conservatives are actually classic liberals.

 That's the intellectual class that says that.

-And in a Burke and sense, they're right, but that's going to muddy these waters even further.
+And in a Berkeyan sense, they're right, but that's going to muddy these waters even further.

 We don't want to go there.